Skip to main content

 Talking about STIs likely isn’t getting you in the mood, but we’re here to remind you that sex is intended to be an enjoyable, pleasurable, and healthy experience between you and your partner.
 So…let’s talk about sex, baby.

-Remember that help is available to support you and your partner through this time.
-Supportive services like acupuncturecounseling, yoga, and nutrition programs can help reduce stress, increase connection, enhance overall wellbeing and better manage your fertility journey.
+Illume Fertility offers services like acupuncturecounseling, yoga, and nutrition to help reduce stress, boost connection, enhance overall wellbeing, and better manage your fertility journey.

 Your Sexual Health Matters

 Most importantly, we’re here to remind you that knowledge is power, and that taking care of your sexual health shouldn’t be a scary thing.
-So, in honor of Sexual Health Awareness Month, let's get informed together, reduce the stigma surrounding sexual health, and create a healthier world for all.
+Let's get informed together, reduce the stigma surrounding sexual health, and create a healthier world for all.